kfu02/scorekeeping-chatbot/README.md

 # scorekeeping-chatbot
 A python-based chatbot for FB Messenger that tracks scores.

+CURRENTLY GLITCHY, REQUIRES FRIENDING/DMING CHATBOT BY ALL USERS WHO WISH TO USE THE SCOREBOARD

 ## Setup

 Download this directory.
 Install fbchat with pip.
 Create a `secret.py` file with this format: